CobbledSteel/riskybird/Unit4b: Control on Arduino.md

 Change all PID values in the constructor to `0`, upload the updated code to the ESP32, and then run the python simulator.

-🤔 **Discussion Point:** What did you observe when all PID values were set to 0?
+🚀 **Activity:** What do you observe when all PID values were set to 0?

 ### **3.3 Tweaking the PID Values**